tonyduan/ppaml-cp7-blog/README.md

     ./setup.sh

-Make sure that the directory hierarchy looks something like:
+Make sure that the directory hierarchy looks like:

     /swift
     /ppaml-blog-cp7
       readme.md
       ...

-That is, the `swift` directory is one level up from this readme file.
+That is, the `swift` repository is one level up from this readme file.

-Then run the inference code for the dataset of your choice; pick one of:
+Then run the inference code.
+Example usage:

-    make run_small        # writes to out/Small/CountyWeeklyILI.json
-    make run_middle       # writes to out/Middle/CountyWeeklyILI.json
-    make run_full         # writes to out/Full/CountyWeeklyILI.json
+    ./run.sh config/solution-smoketest input/Small results/Small results/Small/log.txt

-Total loss (as calculated by our evaluation script) will be printed as well.
+Total loss as calculated by our evaluation script will be logged.

+## Solutions

+We ran our code for the Small and Middle datasets and the corresponding solutions can be found in the `solns` folder.

 ## Details

-By default, runs the Metropolis-Hastings algorithm.
+Using our config, runs the Metropolis-Hastings algorithm with local Gaussian proposal, using 10 million samples.

 Our setup script works on Amazon EC2 Ubuntu 14.04.

 Requirements are approximately:

 - Small dataset: 2 GB RAM.
-Runs 5 million samples.
 - Middle dataset: 8 GB RAM.
-Runs 50 million samples.
-- Full dataset: 80 GB RAM
+- Full dataset: 80 GB RAM.

+## Miscellaneous Notes

+- the `makefile` submitted was used for internal testing purposes.
+- compiled BLOG code will be written to the `bin` folder.
+- due to the way our preprocessing code works, need to ensure the input folder is not `data/Full`.